 - 1 medium head cauliflower, trimmed and cut into florets

 - Ground white pepper, to taste

 - Dash of cayenne pepper or GF hot sauce (optional)

-- Coarsely chop and wash the leeks in a water bath.
-The dirt should sink to the bottom.
+Coarsely chop and wash the leeks in a water bath.
+The dirt should sink to the bottom of the bowl.
 Pull the leeks out of the water, rinse and dry.
 Wash, rinse and dry the cauliflower florets.